 The average body mass index (BMI) in men between the ages of 20 and 74 has increased from 25.1 in the early 1960s to 27.9 between 1999 and 2002, the last year there was a National Health and Nutrition Examination Survey.
 Men 75 and over weren't sampled until 1988, but their BMI has also increased.
-The rising average BMI is significant because BMIs between 18.5 and 24.9 are normal, while BMIs 25 and above are overweight or obese (30 and above).
+The rising average BMI is significant because BMIs between 18.5 and 24.9 are normal, while people with BMIs 25 and above have overweight or obesity (30 and above).

 The BMI began replacing weight-for-height tables as the most common way of predicting future obesity-related diseases after medical researchers concluded in the 1970s that there was a correlation between the BMI equation and death caused by heart attacks, hypertension, stroke and other coronary-related diseases, according to "Beyond BMI," a "Slate" magazine article published on July 20, 2009.
 The equation is weight (in kilograms) divided by height (in meters) squared.
 One kilogram (kg.) equals 2.2 pounds (lbs.), and one meter (m.) equals 39.4 inches (in.).